 First, a note for beginners: the Wrights pre-made piping sold at big box fabric stores is too big for heirloom sewing.
 The cord inside is two thick and the fabric is to too stiff.
 You’ll want to make your own piping with a smaller cord and the same fabric as your garment in the same or contrasting color.
-Keep an eye out for my upcoming tutorial about how to make it.
-This article covers the first step: finding the right cord.

 Speed-Cro-Sheen is a cotton crochet thread that was introduced in 1953 by Coats and Clark.
 I found a quick-read and interesting history here.
 The modern substitute for Speed-Cro-Sheen is size 3 cotton crochet thread.
 Sadly, size 3 crochet thread is softer and floppier than Speed-Cro-Sheen.
 But it is an option.
 I’ve heard that pre-shrinking is recommended if you use crochet thread.
 I can see that being necessary because the twist of the strands is looser than Speed-Cro-Sheen and it makes sense that if it was washed and dried it would shrink inside the bias fabric.

 Yes you can find sellers on Ebay and Etsy with vintage supply Speed Cro-Sheen.
 But it’s not as readily available as Knit-Cro-Sheen, which is a smaller size.
 I found one seller on Etsy who had a ball of Speed Cro-Sheen in bright pink.

 In addition to size 3 crochet thread, another popular alternative is 100% polyester mini piping cording available in 100-yard spools or by the yard at some heirloom shops, or its twin: polyester drapery cording available at big box fabric and craft stores.